 Some believe that:

 National and local law providing protection for geographic names does not give governments rights beyond those of other stakeholders in the context of the New gTLD Program, including the application process.
 National and local laws only apply in the jurisdiction where the applicant is located, therefore the WT should look to international law as a basis for any recommendations related to geographic names.

+GDRP is a poor example in this case, as GDPR contains specific extraterritorial effects and, by its terms, applies only to entities outside the EU that process the data of persons located in the EU.

 The Work Track discussed the role and applicability of intellectual property law in the context of the New gTLD Program.
 Some believe that: